luismoralesp/tablecache/README.md

   }
 ```

-For asign an image for you table just need set the image path, **do not asign an ImageIcon**.
+For asign an image for your table just need to set the image path, **do not asign an ImageIcon**.

 ```java
 table.addRow(new Object[]{